The BBC technology chief who oversaw a disastrous project that wasted £100m of licence fee money is suing the BBC after it ended his employment.

 The spending watchdog reported that the total costs for the project were divided between contractors (paid £46.7m), information technology (£37.2m), partners Siemens/Atos (£24.9m), consultants (£8.4m), BBC staff (£6.4m) and other costs (£2.3m).
 At its peak in 2011, 184 contractors and BBC staff were working for DMI, which was never completed.

-John Linwood accused the BBC of giving misleading information about the DMI project In written evidence submitted to the Public Accounts Committee, the House of Commons spending watchdog, Mr Linwood has revealed he is taking legal action against the BBC over the way he was treated.
+In written evidence submitted to the Public Accounts Committee, the House of Commons spending watchdog, Mr Linwood has revealed he is taking legal action against the BBC over the way he was treated.

 “I have issued legal proceedings against the BBC and intimated contractual claims, and am still involved in an internal process with the BBC,” he states.
 The PAC begins an inquiry into DMI on Monday.